AI-and-Blockchain/S25_TrustResearch/README.md

 ## Introduction
 Academic integrity is fundamental to the credibility of research publications.
 However, fraudulent practices such as unverifiable claims, misleading citations, and citation padding have become increasingly prevalent.
 These issues undermine the trustworthiness of scientific literature and make the review process more challenging.

 **TrustResearch** is a novel AI and blockchain-based system designed to enhance the credibility of research publications by detecting fraudulent behavior in submitted manuscripts.
-The system employs AI to validate research claims and uses blockchain technology for secure and immutable storage.
+The system employs AI to validate ML related research claims and uses blockchain technology for secure and immutable storage.
 Additionally, it utilizes graph-based citation analysis to assess the relevance of cited works, thereby identifying potentially misleading or unrelated references.

-**Unverifiable research claims** refer to assertions made in a manuscript that lack supporting evidence in the form of referenced artifacts, such as nanopublications or datasets provided by the author.
+**Unverifiable research claims** refer to assertions made in a manuscript that lack supporting evidence in the form of referenced artifacts, such as nanopublications, datasets provided by the author or claimed results.
 TrustResearch does not attempt to replicate or deeply parse the paper's content.
 Instead, it intends to check whether claims reference verifiable digital artifacts and flags those that do not.
-For example, a claim like “our method improves accuracy by 20%” would be flagged if no dataset or nanopublication is linked to substantiate it.
+For example, a claim like “our method improves accuracy by 20%” would be flagged if it cannot be verifed by utilizing the same dataset, hyperparameters, and model.
 This keeps the validation lightweight while encouraging transparency and reproducibility.
+Similarly, if the citations in the paper indicate a deliberate or malicious attempt to include unrelated references, it will also be flagged.

 ---